FireFrame-Loader/FireFrame/README.md

 - Write a server mapper (process imports and reallocations on server) - optional

 - NOTE: This isn't going to be a fully secure loader from the start, you still need to account for a lot of things.
+- NOTE: See the Loader folder for some basic understanding of what libraries you should be using

 People that worked on this :